koompi/pipi/docs/features.md

 #### --build

-`The --build argument allow devs to build rootfs`
+`The --build argument allows devs to build rootfs`

 ##### Usage